SunsetFi/suntime-js/docs/02-security.md

 functionConstructor("console.log('hello')")();
 ```

-When run inside the sandbox, this would be fine, as it is just invoking the sandboxed function constructor.
+When run inside the sandbox, this would be fine, as the function constructor it will access is the sandboxed function constructor, which mantains the sandbox when invoking.

 However, where things get risky is when native objects are passed into the system.
 For example: